PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

   packages the kernel in a FIT image as specified in [Section 2.3](../develop-mbl/2-0-system-architecture.html#2-3-partitioning-software-components-into-fip-fit-images).
 - `KERNEL_IMAGETYPE = "fitImage"`.
 This symbol customizes `kernel.bbclass` processing to generate a FIT image rather than a zImage, for example.
 - `KERNEL_DEVICETREE = "XXX"`.
 This symbol definition is used to specify additional device trees that can be included in the FIT image.
 - `UBOOT_ENTRYPOINT = "0xabcdefab"`.
-This symbol specifies the u-boot entry point called by OP-TEE, for example.
+This symbol specifies the U-Boot entry point called by OP-TEE, for example.
 - `UBOOT_DTB_LOADADDRESS = "0xabcdefab"`.
-This symbol specifies the memory address where the u-boot DTB will be loaded into memory.
+This symbol specifies the memory address where the U-Boot DTB will be loaded into memory.
 - `UBOOT_SIGN_ENABLE = "1"`.
 This symbol enables FIT image signing of subcomponents by `u-boot-mkimage`.
 - `WKS_FILE = "${MACHINE}.wks"`.
 This symbol specifies which the WIC kickstart file defining the target partition layout.
    See "Creating Partitioned Images Using Wic" in [Yocto Mega Manual][yocto-mega-manual-latest] and [Section 2.4](../develop-mbl/2-0-system-architecture.html#2-4-flash-partition-layout) for more details.